CFAES Give Today

 Habitat: Fields, ditches, canals and roadsides

 Leaves: Flat with sandpaper feel.
-Blades are 0.5-1.5 in. wide by 18-32 in. long
+Blades are 0.5-1.5 in. wide by 18-32 in. long.
+Distinct white leaf vein.

-Flower: 6-24 in. long, spreading branches
+Flower: Flowering branches, 6-24 in. long.

-Fruit: Seeds 0.25-0.4 in. long and smooth
+Fruit: Seeds 0.25-0.4 in. long and smooth.
+Mature from green to red.
+Borne on flowering branches.

-Root: Numerous short, thick, scaly underground runners
+Root: Numerous short, thick rhizomes.

 vegetative columbus grass